Adult-onset growth hormone deficiency

 What are the longer-term implications of adult-onset growth hormone deficiency?

-People with adult-onset growth hormone deficiency have an increased risk of heart disease and strokes as a result of the physical changes that occur in body fat, cholesterol and circulation.
+People with adult-onset growth hormone deficiency have an increased risk of heart disease and strokes as a result of the physical changes that occur in body fat, cholesterol levels and blood circulation.
 Healthy living, a balanced diet and exercise to prevent becoming overweight are essential to reduce this risk.
-People with adult-onset growth hormone deficiency also have a higher risk of developing osteoporosis or brittle bones and, therefore, have a higher risk of developing fractures from minor injuries.
+People with adult-onset growth hormone deficiency also have a higher risk of developing osteoporosis or brittle bones and, therefore, they have a higher risk of developing fractures from minor injuries.
 In order to decrease these risks, having a diet that is rich in calcium and taking adequate supplements of vitamin D, along with moderate amount of weight-bearing exercise and resistance training, are all helpful.

 Are there patient support groups for people with adult-onset growth hormone deficiency?